 But there's a dark side, too.
-"When I see the word Odinist, the red flags go off," says Joshua Rood, an expert on Old Norse Religion at the University of Iceland.
+"When I see the word Odinist, the red flags go off," says Joshua Rood, an expert who teaches an Old Norse Religion MA program at University of Iceland.
 "A lot of people who don't know any better, usually very new people, will consider themselves Odinists because they like Odin, they think he's cool.
 But they have no idea they're referring to themselves by a term that's connected to a movement that's racist."

 To understand Odinism—and the way that it became a religion entangled with racism, exclusion, and American prison culture—you need to start with the original Scandinavian pagans.
 These groups worshipped Norse gods through songs and ceremonies, celebrating the mythology of gods like Thor and Odin, who went by many names.
 Between the 8th and 12th centuries AD, Christians "explained" to the heathens about the One True God, and so-long went paganism, until the mid-1800s, when a nationalistic climate led Scandinavian countries to rediscover their own history.
 They found something to call their own—Norse Gods—and rebirthed the religion into Germanic neopaganism.